fair-software/howfairis/README.dev.rst

     --index-url https://test.pypi.org/simple/ \
     --extra-index-url https://pypi.org/simple howfairis

-    # check that the package works as it should when installed from pypitest
+Check that the package works as it should when installed from pypitest.

-Don't forget to also make a release on GitHub.
+Then upload to pypi.org with:

 .. code:: shell